DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - this is a system that collects power into a battery but can switch over to pulling power from the battery when the power grid fails
         - generally, this type of system was implemented to supply power to an entire building rather than just one or a few devices

+- **Physical Security**
+     - **Motion Detectors**: A motion detector, or motion sensor, is a device that senses movement or sound in a specific area, and it is a common element of intruder detection systems.
+Many types of motion detectors exist, including the following:
+         - digital motion detector monitors for  changes in the digital pattern of a monitored area (smart security camera).
+         - passive infrared (PIR) or heat-based motion detector monitors for changes in the heat levels and patterns.
+         - wave pattern motion detector transmits a consistent low ultrasonic or high microwave frequency signal into a monitored area and monitors for changes or disturbances in the reflected pattern.
+         - capacitance motion detector senses changes in the electrical or magnetic field surrounding a monitored object.
+         - photoelectric motion detector senses changes in visible light levels.
+Usually  deployed in dark rooms.
+         - passive audio motion detector listens for abnormal sounds in the monitored area.

+     - **Intrusion Alarms**: Whenever a motion detector registers a significant or meaningful change in the environment, it triggers an alarm.
+An alarm is a separate mechanism that triggers a deterrent, a repellent, and/or a notification.:
+         - Deterrent alarms: trigger deterrents may engage additional locks, shut doors, and so on.
+The goal of such an alarm is to make further intrusion or attack more difficult.
+         - Repellent alarms: Alarms that trigger repellents usually sound an audio siren or bell and turn on lights.
+         - Notification alarms: trigger notification often silent from the intruder/attacker perspective to notify administrators, security guards, and law enforcement.
+         - Alarms are also categorized by where they are located: local, centralized or proprietary, or auxiliary.
+             - Local alarm system: Local alarm systems must broadcast an audible (up to 120 decibels [dB]) alarm signal that can be easily heard up to 400 feet away. must be protected from tampering and disablement. to be effective, a security team or guards must be positioned nearby who can respond when the alarm is triggered.
+             - Central station system: The alarm is usually silent locally, but offsite monitoring agents are notified so that they can respond to the security breach.
+Most residential security systems are of this type such as Brinks and ADT.
+In a proprietary system, the organization has its own onsite security staff waiting to respond to security breaches.
+             - Auxiliary alarm system: Auxiliary alarm systems can be added to either local or centralized alarm systems.
+When the security perimeter is breached, emergency services are notified to respond to the incident and arrive at the location.
+This can include fire, police, and medical services.
+     - **Cameras**: Can be overt and obvious in order to provide a deterrent benefit, or hidden and concealed in order to primarily provide a detective benefit.
+Vary in type, including visible light, infrared, and motion-triggered recording.
+Some cameras are fixed, whereas others support remote control of automated pan, tilt, and zoom (PTZ).
+         - should be positioned to watch exit and entry points allowing any change in authorization or access level.
+         - should also be used to monitor activities around valuable assets and to provide additional protection in public areas such as parking structures and walkways
+         -  should be positioned to have clear sight lines of all exterior walls, entrance and exit points, and interior hallways.
+         -  Simple motion recognition or motion-triggered cameras may be fooled by animals, birds, insects, weather, or foliage.
+In order to distinguish between a false alarm and an intrusion, a secondary verification mechanism should be used.
+         -  **Enhanced video surveillance (EVS)**: systems are capable of object detection, which can include faces, devices, and weapons.
+Some can even automatically identify individuals and track their motion (gait analysis).
+EVSs can be enhanced using machine learning to improve video monitoring through automation, improved image recognition, and pattern/activity interpretation
+         -

 - 3.10 Information System Life Cycle
     - a structured framework for managing an information system from its intial conception to its retirement.
     - The goal is to ensure that a system is developed and managed in a way that meets business needs , remains secure and operates efficiently through its lifespan